 For a number of years, I have been speaking with groups and doing radio, TV, and print interviews across Canada.
 The travel is sometimes tiring but I like meeting people who share an interest in books, ideas, and history.
 My op. ed. columns are writing exercises but also, like my Monday morning blogs, meant to present ideas that might cause a reader to reflect or be stirred to debate.
 My column has also been seen in The Globe and Mail, Calgary Herald, Ottawa Citizen, Ottawa’s Hill Times, Fredericton Telegraph-Journal, Montreal Gazette, Maclean’s magazine and more.

-I am pleased to have been invited to contribute columns for the Canadian Encyclopaedia with work done so far on Canada and the American Civil War, the Intercontinental railway, and Thomas Whelan, who was Canada’s only political assassin.
+I am pleased to have been invited to contribute a number of entries for the Canadian Encyclopaedia with work done so far on Canada and the American Civil War, the Intercontinental railway, and Thomas Whelan, who was Canada’s only political assassin and biographies of important entrepreneurs and the stories of companies.
 I was happy when invited to write the foreword for the delightful historical fiction book for young people entitled The Hero of Hopewell Hill (Fireside Press).

 I have earned degrees from Trent, Queen’s and McMaster Universities.
-I’ve served on many boards and am now on the board of the Lakefield Literary Festival.
+I’ve served on many boards and am now chair of the board of the Lakefield Literary Festival.
 I’ve been elected to municipal office where I saw politics from the inside – an interesting view.

 The guitar has offered me great solace and pleasure over the years.
 I was signed to a recording contract and released three songs that I composed back in the day, one of which was a minor hit in Canada and even made #2 in Sweden, go figure.
-I am now the lead guitarist and singer in a pop-rock band called The Footnotes.
+I am now the lead guitarist and singer in a pop-rock band called The Footnotes and also sing and play guitar in a rock-blues band called The True Confessions.
+I love my new Fender Stratocaster and my old Martin D-28.

 I have enjoyed a career in education where students kept me curious and humble.
 The former Dean of History at Lakefield College School, I left the classroom for administration.
 Home is the small Village of Lakefield, Ontario where I enjoy runs down the trail flanked by farmland and the Otonabee River and life with my dear wife Sue.